carson-jardine/Aetna-QA-challenge/README.md

 6. Add a test that verifies there are no duplicate records across the first 5 pages

 7. Add a test that verifies something you are curious about with regard to movies or data in the database.

+***
+## Getting Started:

+### Local Setup:
+1. Fork and/or clone this repository.
+2. `cd Aetna-QA-challenge`
+3. Run `bundle install` to install gem packages.

+### Testing:
+- Run tests: `ruby suite/api_test.rb`

+***
+## Helpful Information & Notes
+- I added the gem `figaro` in order to store my API key as an environment variable.
+However, I was not able to successfully implement it within the half-day timeframe.
+- Starting with the tests on line 94, I opted to use `assert_equal false, method_name(result)` instead of `refute method_name(result)` as I wanted the tests to pass only if the response was `false` instead of passing from either a `nil` or a `false` response.
+- For the last task(#7), I tested that the API could return all movies with the keyword `carson` that were released in 2020.
+There were more than I expected!
+I checked that the only type of result we were getting were `movies` from `2020` with the keyword `carson` in the title.

+***
+## Acknowledgements:
+Thank you for taking the time to review my code!
+Looking forward to walking through it soon :)